 So what’s going on?

-In areas of persistent cold, snow can accumulate faster than it melts.
+In areas of persistent cold, snow often accumulates faster than it melts.
 Over many years of accumulating, the snow’s weight compresses it into ice and a glacier is born.
 A glacier is incredibly heavy; since pressure decreases the freezing point of ice, at the interface between the glacier and the underlying rock (where the pressure of the ice’s weight is greatest), melting ice lubricates the glacier and allows it to move downhill.
-The glacier’s extreme weight combined with this forward motion breaks up the rock.
-Embedded with these rock fragments, the glacier behaves like sandpaper, grinding the rock on which it slides into finer and finer particles.
+The glacier’s extreme weight, combined with this forward motion, breaks up the rock.
+Embedded with rock fragments, the glacier behaves like sandpaper, grinding the rock on which it slides into finer and finer particles.
 The finest of these particles is called “glacial flour.”

 Meltwater from the glacier flows downhill, carrying scoured rock with it.
 While the larger rock particles simply sink, the glacial flour remains suspended in the runoff.
 While most of the sunlight striking water infused with glacial flour is absorbed by the suspended particles, the green and blue wavelengths aren’t absorbed; instead they scatter back to our eyes and we are treated to turquoise water.
 The water’s exact hue (whether it appears more green or blue) is determined by the size of the suspended particles, which dictates the relative amount of green and blue wavelengths they scatter.

 After losing two years to COVID, Don Smith and I were thrilled to resume our annual New Zealand winter photo workshop last month.
 I’ve been home for about a week now and despite (surprisingly mild) jet lag, am slowly making my way through my images.
 We had so many special moments that it’s hard to decide which one to process next—but I’m not complaining.
 I chose this one because it stands out as one of the trip’s most unexpected treats.